How is Zeffy free?

 Methods of nonprofit accounting

-The cash method for nonprofit accounting:
+The cash method or fund accounting:

 Cash method example: You may rent tables and chairs in April for your annual fundraising raffle in September.
 If the payment is due in September upon delivery, you record that expense in September rather than April.

-The accrual method for nonprofit accounting:
+The accrual method (fund accounting) for nonprofit accounting:

 Accrual method example: If you rent the same tables and chairs for your annual fundraising raffle in September, you would record the expense in April.
 Similarly, if you receive a donation commitment from a major donor in February and see the payment come through in March, you'd still record that income in February.